-When did you last say “I love you!” … to yourself?
+When did you last say, “I love you!” to yourself?
 I can’t remember ever saying it.
-Just the thought of it somehow feels wrong, like I’d be lying to myself or ignoring all the ways I still sin.
+Just the thought of it somehow feels wrong.

 There, I just tried it!
 But I have to say, the words didn’t come easily.
-Even with sincere intentions, my inner critic was laying in wait:
+My inner critic was lying in wait, modifying that statement:

 But you’ve been critical and impatient with your kids!
 But you shouldn’t think too highly of yourself.
 But you should be humble.

 I decided to ask a few co-workers if they love themselves.

 D: “I’d like to think so, sometimes.”

 T: “I guess so, but I don’t like those words.
 That’s not what the world needs — more people in love with themselves!”

 Apparently, it’s awkward not just for me.
 So why not forget about it?

 We can’t.
 Jesus told us that loving others is linked to loving ourselves: